telerik/kendo-ui-core/docs/controls/data-management/grid/overview.md

           });
       });

-For more information on the layout features avaialbe in the Grid, refer to:
+For more information on the layout features available in the Grid, refer to:

 * [Appearance of the Grid]({% slug appearance_kendoui_grid_widget %})